viniciusdc/czi-conda-forge-db/README.md

 # czi-conda-forge-db
-A work in progres repo for migrating some interanal data structures of conda-forge into a DB formation
+A work in progress report for migrating some internal data structures of conda-forge into a DB formation